gvwilson/sdxpy/en/src/parser/index.md

 [% inc file="test_parser.py" omit="omit" %]
 [% inc file="test_parser.out" %]

-Our tokenizer and parser is less than 100 lines of code combined, but they are doing some complex things.
+Our tokenizer and parser are doing some complex things, but are still less than 100 lines of code.
-Compared to parsers for things like JSON and YAML, though, they are still quite simple.
+Compared to parsers for formats like JSON and YAML, though, they are still quite simple.
 If we have more operators with different
 [%i "operator precedence!implementing" %][%g precedence "precedences" %][%/i%] we should switch to the
-[%i "shunting-yard algorithm" "parser!shunting-yard algorithm" %][shunting-yard algorithm][shunting_yard_algorithm][%/i%], and if we need to handle a language like JavaScript we should explore tools like [%i "ANTLR" %][ANTLR][antlr][%/i%] that can generate a parser automatically from a description of the language to be parsed.
+[%i "shunting-yard algorithm" "parser!shunting-yard algorithm" %][shunting-yard algorithm][shunting_yard_algorithm][%/i%], and if we need to parse something as complex as Python we should explore tools like [%i "ANTLR" %][ANTLR][antlr][%/i%] that can generate a parser automatically from a description of the language to be parsed.
 As we said at the start,
 though,
-if our design requires us to do either of those things we should come up with a simpler design.
+if our design requires us to write a parser we should come up with a better design.

 <div class="callout" markdown="1">